goexrois/ml-frontend-test/README.md

 ## Run the app

-To run the app just run:
+To run the app do:

 ```
 $ cd project_root_folder/ml-app
 $ node index.js
 ```

-And then access to:
+And then access to (Chrome/Mozilla/Safari):

 ```
 http://localhost:3000